 - Place them on a shallow tray until frozen in the freezer.

 - Pack them in a rigid freezer container or plastic freezer bag-label them with a date.
-If using containers leave ½ inch headspace, which is the distance from the top of the container to the top of the fruit
+If using a plastic freezer container, allow for ½-inch headspace, which is the distance from the top of the fruit to the rim of the container.

-- Place the unpackaged, or packaged, berries in a freezer bag and date the bag
+- Place the packaged or unpackaged berries in a freezer bag with a date on the bag.

-- When you take them out of the freezer to use them simply sort out any that are not deep-red, firm and have glossy skins and pick off any stems and rinse them well before using them
+- When you are ready to use them, take them from the freezer, and sort out any berries that are not deep red and firm with glossy skins.
+Pick off any stems and rinse them well under cool running water before using them.

-One tip when using frozen berries for muffin or bread mixes: Keep the berries frozen this prevents the berries from weeping.
-Weeping is the liquid from the berries that will discolor the batter, unless you like pink bread or muffins.
+One tip for using the frozen jewels for muffin or bread mixes: Keep berries frozen, as this prevents the cranberries from weeping.
+Weeping is the expulsion of liquid from the berries that discolor the batter (unless you like pink muffins or bread).